GabLeRoux/docker-ansible/ReadMe.md

 ### My version is not there, what can I do?

-Have a look at [hub.docker.com/r/gableroux/ansible/tags](https://hub.docker.com/r/gableroux/ansible/tags), most versions are available and I have automatic PRs setup for upgrading the project so the version you're looking for should be there.
+Have a look at [hub.docker.com/r/gableroux/ansible/tags](https://hub.docker.com/r/gableroux/ansible/tags), most versions are available.
+There are auomatic PRs setup for upgrading the project so the version you're looking for should be there.
 If for some reason, it's still not there, you can fork the project, replace `ENV` and push your own image.
+Image building is done trough github-actions.

 ### Can I contribute?